-The aims of any response to misbehaviour should be to maintain the culture of the school, restore a Behaviour Principles and Behaviour Policy 7/35 calm and safe environment in which all pupils can learn and thrive, and prevent the recurrence of misbehaviour.
-To achieve these aims, a response to behaviour may have various purposes.
-These include:
+The aims of any response to misbehaviour should be to maintain the culture of the school, restore a calm and safe environment in which all pupils can learn and thrive, and prevent the recurrence of misbehaviour.
+The school follows the working models and principles of Louise Bomber; known as the 4Rs.
+Regulate, Relate, Reason and Repair.